sel3-2023-group-01/sel3-2023-group-01.github.io/content/environment/index.md

 ## Design Philosophy

 When working on the simulation environment, our central goal was to always be fully *backwards-compatible*.
 All of our changes and extra features are completely *opt-in*, and we never alter or remove existing parameters or functionality.
 This eases the process for the morphology and controller teams, as they don't _have to_ care about every single feature we want to add, and can choose to look at them when they want to, and feel ready to.
 This allows us to add as many features and as much flexibility as we want, without annoying the other teams.
-Any extra morphological component was added with a default value, so that existing builders, specfiles, morphologies, etc. would not notice the change at all.
+Any extra morphological component was added with a default value, so that existing morphologies and morphology specifications should not notice these changes.

 In the case of morphological components this is extra important, because each added parameter complicates the entire structure of their project, and each added MuJoCo entity greatly impacts performance.